aai-institute/lakefs-spec/README.md

 $ poetry add lakefs-spec
 ```

-If you want `lakefs-spec` to automatically discover and load credentials from an existing `~/.lakectl.yaml` credentials file on your machine, additionally install the `PyYAML` library.

 ## Usage

 The following usage examples showcase two major ways of using `lakefs-spec`: as a low-level filesystem abstraction, and through third-party (data science) libraries.